trynmaps/metrics-mvp/README.md

-# OpenTransit's Metrics MVP
+# OpenTransit Metrics MVP

 Welcome to OpenTransit!
-We're passionate about using open data to improve public transit systems around the world, starting with San Francisco.
+We're passionate about using open data to improve public transit systems around the world.

-This app uses historical transit data to help riders understand the quality of SF Muni bus and subway lines.
-[Check out the app!](http://muni.opentransit.city/)
+This app uses historical transit data to help riders, transit advocates, and transit planners understand the quality of public transit systems.

+[Check out the app](http://muni.opentransit.city/) to see the performance of Muni bus and light rail lines in San Francisco.

 If you're visiting this repo and looking to contribute, [check out our onboarding doc!](http://bit.ly/opentransit-onboarding)